JstAnothrUsr/Pong-But-Its-Better/README.md

+To play the game just download and unzip the zip folder, and run main.exe

 This is a pong game made in python/pygame.
 However the game has... a bit of a twist.
 Play the game and go to settings, you'll see.